Scaffolding accident claims

 If your employer has failed to keep your working environment safe, or has demanded you work in unsuitable weather conditions, such as rain, snow or high winds, and this has led to your injury, then we may be able to help you claim.

-Contact us today onto discuss your accident.
+Contact us today on 0800 540 4258 to discuss your accident.
 You’re under no obligation to claim, but we can chat about your experience, and give as much advice as we can.

 Types of scaffolding accidents

-If you've experienced any of the types of scaffolding accidents listed below, then it's likely your employer has failed to keep you or the public safe.
-However, as accidents are often complicated, we recommend giving us a call for free onto find out whether you could make a claim.
+If you’ve experienced any of the types of scaffolding accidents listed below, then it’s likely your employer has failed to keep you or the public safe.
+However, as accidents are often complicated, we recommend giving us a call for free on 0800 540 4258 to find out whether you could make a claim.

 Collapses can lead to some of the most serious injuries for those working on or around the structure, and even to nearby members of the public.